HogJonny-AMZN/CO3DEX/README.md

 # CO3DEX
 This is my personal (and shared) educational Codex for the Open 3D Engine (O3DE) and thus the combined name CO3DEX.
+This repository will use GitHub pages and a blog style, to provide written guide, tutorials, tips, talents, spells, magic items, potions and equipment I hope you find useful in navigating the dungeons, caverns and underbellies of the O3DE.

+At Amazon, what I do as a Design Technologist is a builder role that writes software (code) and/or authors creative technology driven experiences.
+(Overlaps with Game Dev Technical Artist roles and responsibilities.)
+HogJonny-AMZN.github.io is an opportunity to blog about the work I do and solutions I provide within a vibrant open source community.
+It's also a place I can create a supplimental 'How To's' cookbook for creators that use O3DE and the DCC tool ecosystem.